jdub-codes/She-Codes-DRF/README.md

   - [X] Target amount to fundraise
   - [X] Whether it is currently open to accepting new supporters or not
   - [X] When the project was created
 - [X] Ability to “pledge” to a project.
-A pledge should include at least the followingattribute
+A pledge should include at least the following attribute
   - [X] An amount
   - [X] The project the pledge is for
   - [X] The supporter/user (i.e. who created the pledge)